prody/ProDy-website/tutorials/cryoem_tutorial/em_analysis.rst

    I = np.argsort(indices)

 Note that ``indices`` returned from :class:`~sklearn.NearestNeighbors` is a 2-D array with rows corresponding to pseudo-atoms and columns their k-neighbors.
-After processed by the for-loop above, each element of ``indices`` is the index of the residue in the atomic model that should be assigned to the pseudo-atom.
+After being processed by the for-loop above, each element of ``indices`` is the index of the residue in the atomic model that should be assigned to the pseudo-atom.
 Then, :func:`~numpy.argsort` is applied to obtain indices for reordering the pseudo-atoms following the order of the atoms (residues) in the